mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 1. On-Demand Instances
     - The most flexible pricing
-    - requires no up-frount commitment
+    - requires no up-front commitment
     - customer controls when to launch and terminate
     - for unpredictable workloads, traffic spikes, such as on the last day of the month.
     - good for temporary workloads, but don’t offer the cost savings of Spot Instances